 Railroad Worker Illnesses

 Under the Federal Employers Liability Act (FELA), railroad companies are responsible for providing a safe working environment for their employees.
 This act is not only intended to protect employees against railroad worker accidents but also against illnesses and repetitive stress injuries caused by working on or with trains, track, and rail cars.
-Our seasoned attorneys at Cooper Hurley Injury Lawyers understand how FELA laws relate to your chronic illness caused by your hard work on the railways.
+Our seasoned railroad accident attorneys at Cooper Hurley Injury Lawyers understand how FELA laws relate to your chronic illness caused by your hard work on the railways.
 If you have suffered an illness because of that work, you deserve to be fully compensated for your injuries, expenses and any related losses.

 Repeated excessive stress on the body and poor air quality are problems in many working environments, but railroad workers often suffer more serious illnesses related to those conditions.
 Even if you have not been in a railroad accident, you may be suffering from the effects of working for a railroad.
 Exposure to environmental pollutants, asbestos, solvents, and toxic chemicals often results in illnesses and diseases, including: